preames/public-notes/unintended-instructions.rst

 Approaches
 ----------

-There are three major family of approaches I'm aware of: trap-and-check, avoiding generation, and controlling reachability.
+There are three major families of approaches I'm aware of: trap-and-check, avoiding generation, and controlling reachability.
 Let's go through each in turn.

 Trap-and-check
   Works by identifying at load time all problematic byte sequences (whether intended or unintended), and then using some combination of breakpoint-like mechanisms to trap on execution of code around the byte sequence of interest.
 Mechanisms I'm aware of involve either hardware breakpoints, page protection tricks, single stepping in an interrupt handler, or dynamic binary translation.
 In all, some kind of fault handler is reasonable for insuring that unintended instructions aren't executed (e.g. the program counter never points to the start of the unintended instruction and instead steps through the expected instruction stream).